One Tree Hill

 One Tree Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-One Tree Hill's dwelling structure, as per the latest Census, was entirely houses with no other dwellings.
-This contrasts with Adelaide metro which had 83.7% houses and 16.2% other dwellings.
-Home ownership in One Tree Hill stood at 49.1%, higher than Adelaide metro.
-Mortgaged dwellings comprised 46.7% while rented ones made up 4.3%.
-The median monthly mortgage repayment was $1,995, above Adelaide's average of $1,300.
-The median weekly rent in One Tree Hill was $300 compared to Adelaide's $265.
+One Tree Hill's dwellings, as recorded in the latest Census, were entirely houses (100.0%) with no other types such as semi-detached units or apartments.
+This contrasts with Adelaide metro's dwelling structure of 83.7% houses and 16.2% other dwellings.
+Home ownership in One Tree Hill was at 49.1%, higher than Adelaide metro, with the remaining properties either mortgaged (46.7%) or rented (4.3%).
+The median monthly mortgage repayment in One Tree Hill was $1,995, above Adelaide metro's average of $1,300.
+Weekly rent in One Tree Hill was $300, compared to Adelaide metro's $265.
 Nationally, One Tree Hill's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing